prisma/prisma1/content/05-FAQ/02-API.md

 Since GraphQL allows for multiple operations to be sent in the same request, it's well possible that a request only _partially fails_ and returns actual data _and_ errors.

-> Notice that HTTP status codes are not relevant when using GraphQL!
+> Notice that HTTP status codes are _not_ relevant when using GraphQL!
 A GraphQL server will always respond with code 200 (unless an internal server occured, then it might be code 500).
 Any further information needs to be parsed from the JSON payload of the response.

 ### Does Graphcool support realtime functionality?

 Yes.
-Graphcool offers a realtime API based on GraphQL subscriptions.
-It allows you to subscribe to specific events that are happening in the backend, e.g. when database records are created, updated or deleted.
+Graphcool offers a realtime API based on [GraphQL subscriptions](!alias-aip7oojeiv).
+It allows you to subscribe to specific events that are happening in the backend, for example when database records are created, updated or deleted.

 GraphQL subscriptions are extremely powerful.
-They not only allow to react to events, subscribers can also specify the data they want to receive upon the event using GraphQL queries.
+They not only allow to react to events, subscribers can also specify exactly the data they want to receive when the event occurs.
+This is done using regular GraphQL queries.

 ### Does Graphcool support offline apps?